openaps/docs/docs/docs/walkthrough/phase-2/troubleshoot-oref0-setup.md

 * Did you put in the right SN for the pump?
 Should be numbers only...
 * Check to make sure your carelink and/or radio stick is plugged in.
 * Check to make sure your receiver is plugged in, if you're plugging a receiver in.
 * Don't have data in Nightscout?
 Make sure there is no trailing slash `/` on the URL that you are entering and that the API secret is correct.
 Check your Nightscout URL, too - it's one of the most common errors to mistype that.
+(And FWIW, you shouldn't be typing things like that in the first place: that's what copy and paste are for.)
 * Check and make sure your receiver is >50% charged (if battery low, it may drain the rig battery and prevent it from operating).
 * Check and make sure your pump is in range of the radio stick.
 * Check and make sure your pump is not suspended or stuck in rewind or prime screens.
 If it's a test pump, you don't even have to fill a reservoir, but put your pinky finger or eraser-end of a pencil in for slight pressure when priming so the pump will "sense" it and stop.
 Make sure to back out of the prime screen.